xperthut/Hyppo-XD/README.md

   <a href="https://github.com/xperthut/Hyppo-XD/releases"><img src="https://github.com/xperthut/Hyppo-XD/blob/master/app/logo/logo.png" width="30%" style="margin:0" /></a>
  </p>

 A desktop based cross platform application to generate mapper object from a dataset.
-We are continuously updating the software focusing on the user experience.
+I am continuously updating the software focusing on the user experience.
 If you have any suggestion, please [email](mailto:mhmethun@gmail.com) to the developer.

 # Pre-requisite for installation #